 Pieter Cleppe, from the Open Europe independent think tank in Brussels, agrees.“In the mandate of the UN resolution, it says that it’s allowed to protect civilians,” he said.
 “Stretching it out to killing Gaddafi is quite a stretch.”"You can also question whether protecting civilians [means] bombing them,” Cleppe added.

 “We must understand: NATO is an international law onto itself.
 It attacks anyone it wants, for any reason it wants, wherever it wants, and for as long as it wants,” US author and historian William Blum told RT.
 “I know that sounds very harsh, but that’s the way it is.
 That’s what they’ve done in Afghanistan and elsewhere.
 And there’s no one to stop them.”“They have long wanted to remove Gaddafi,” Blum added.
 “He has been a thorn in the side of the West for decades and decades.”

+According to Dan Plesch from the Center for International Studies and Diplomacy, had the US and NATO really wished to take out Gaddafi, they would have already done so.
 “Had the United States wished to do so, it could have carried out a huge military operation,” Plesch said.
 “Libya is a much easier target than Iraq because the entire population is in coastal cities, and the coast is completely dominated by NATO sea and air power.”

 Meanwhile, the country's rebels have been promised at least $1 billion in assistance from donors including the US, Britain, France and several Arab states.